Lu-Akira/Lu-Akira/README.md

 # About me
 **Lu-Akira/Lu-Akira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-**TODO**: make this somewhat more interesting

-Here are some ideas to get you started:

 - 🔭 I’m currently working on trying not to waste my life, so far I'm failing, but we fighting
 - 🌱 I’m currently learning about AI technologies, hacking, drawing, mainly cuz I wanna spice my life up a bit, life without a hobby or a goal is kinda boring anyway
 - 👯 I’m looking to collaborate on anyting really I would appriciate making some new friends